suguk1052/ShoeRinsics/README.md

 background is completely black.
 Images can be of any resolution; the script will pad them as needed before inference.
 Both viridis-colored depth maps (`depth_pred`) and grayscale maps (`depth_gray`) are saved.
-The grayscale version inverts the usual shading so that closer regions appear brighter while the background is a neutral gray.
+The grayscale version keeps closer regions bright and farther regions dark, with the background rendered black.
+Depth values are normalized using the 5th and 95th percentiles to preserve some contrast without over‑saturation.
 All outputs are resized to a width of 300&nbsp;pixels (while keeping the original aspect ratio) and saved under `results/shoerinsics/masked_images/`.
 Outputs are saved under `results/` in the repository root by default.

 ### Training